sabeelmansuri/Epigenomics/README.md

 2. Read alignment to reference genome
 3. Methylation site analysis and grouping

-The tool will then output information about methylation-rich sites, relative methylation level, and more.
+The tool will then output information about methylation-rich sites, relative methylation level, and more (shown below).

 <img src="/assets/WGBS.jpg"/>
 Summary of various data outputs by EPIC TABSAT (click above for clearer image).
 Note in particular 1) the lollipop plot that shows % methylation arranged according to samples' accurate chromosomal coordinates and 2) the patternmap showing methylation significance by sample.

 ### II.
 HELP Assay
 #### Overview